sandrafish/Pandas-reminders/README.md

 # Pandas-reminders

-Some things i've found useful while working in Pandas.
+Some things i've found useful while working in Pandas, with some resources along the way.
+Most helpful of all is Ben Welsh's [First Python Notebook](https://first-python-notebook.readthedocs.io/index.html).

 ## Combining multiple csv files